Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/nested-loops.rst

 |     counter1 = counter1 + 1
 | **END**

-In this example program, the output shows a 2 digit odometer, using a nested loop.
+In this example program, the output shows a 2 digit odometer, using a Nested loop.

 Top-Down Design for Nested loops
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. image:: ./images/top-down-nested-loops.png
     :alt: Top-Down Design for Nested Loops
     :align: center

 Flowchart for Nested loops
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. image:: ./images/flowchart-nested-loops.png
     :alt: for Nested Loops flowchart
     :align: center

 Pseudocode for Nested loops
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^